Peliha-ip/The-Cold-Above/README.md

 - Sludgeds and corrodeds can be equipped with various things from least protective to most protective: nothing, polluted dirt, a used plastic water bottle, a dirty traffic cone, wooden scraps, a dead coral block, a bucket, a cauldron, a trash block, polluted stone, a concrete block, basalt, bricks, a bone block, and a respawn anchor.
 The armor drops as an item once broken.
 - Oil slimes also wear buckets as armor.
 They also instantly die when touching water.
 - If a copper golem picks up a dirty traffic cone, a bottle of polluted water, a bucket of polluted water, polluted dirt, polluted stone, a trash block, a used plastic water bottle, a plastic scrap, a rusty scrap, wooden scraps, or a Filthra log, instead of looking for a nearby chest, it will look for a nearby recycler.
+- Eating a bowl of beans makes the player fart, stunning nearby mobs for 15 seconds.

 Advancements:
 - Is It Cold Outside (Encounter a yeti)